What is Sciatica?

 Some of the risk factors are:

-- Jobs that heavy weight lifting or prolonged periods of continuous sitting
+- Jobs that require lifting heavy weights or long periods of continuous sitting down